 Tour Price Includes:

-Professional guide, travel in an air-conditioned 4WD vehicle for 3 days & minibus for 3 days, all meals (as listed on itineraries), camping equipment and fees, pillow, sleeping bag hire, reference books, drinking water (please provide your own bottle) and park entry fee.
+Professional guide, travel in an air-conditioned minibus, all meals (as listed on itineraries), two-hour private crocodile and wildlife cruise, camping equipment and fees, reference books, pillow, drinking water (please provide your own bottle) and park entry fee.

 What you need to bring:

-Torch, wide brimmed hat, sunscreen, insect repellent, water bottle (1.5 litres), walking shoes/boots, sleeping bag (if you prefer to use your own), toiletries, swim wear, towel, camera, comfortable and casual clothing.
+Torch, wide brimmed hat, sunscreen, insect repellent, water bottle (1.5 litres), walking shoes/boots, sleeping bag (or can be hired for $20), toiletries, swim wear, towel, camera, comfortable and casual clothing.

 - Itinerary may change due to cultural reasons, seasonal changes, operational logistics and accessibility.